jaiswalmonika20/Search_engine_task/README.md

         http://localhost:8080/v1/newpage

-      Add this json to request body
+      Add this  to request body

         {
          "id":1,